Bannon backtracks on Trump Jr. criticism after getting heat

 Without attacking author Michael Wolff's account — or even directly apologizing for the substance of his own remarks — Bannon affirmed his allegiance to Trump.
 He also tried to recast his conclusion that a 2016 meeting between Russian emissaries and Trump campaign officials, including Donald Trump Jr. and Jared Kushner, was "treasonous" and "unpatriotic."

-Calling his support for the president and his agenda "unwavering," Bannon said in a statement that "I remain ready to stand in the breech for this president's efforts to make America great again."
+Calling his support for the president and his agenda "unwavering," Bannon said in a statement: "I remain ready to stand in the breech for this president's efforts to make America great again."

 Related: 'Fire and Fury' author Wolff says 25th Amendment concept 'alive every day' at White House